-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 41:1714 (September 2015), amended by the Department of Health, Bureau of Health Services Financing, LR 48:1286 (May 2022).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 41:1714 (September 2015).

 §5697.
-Intensive Outpatient Treatment Programs (ASAM Level 2.1)
+Intensive Outpatient Treatment Programs (ASAM Level II.1)

-- 1. only admit clients clinically appropriate for ASAM level 2.1 into this program; - 2. maintain a minimum of 9 contact hours per week for adults, at a minimum of three days per week, with a maximum of 19 hours per week; - 3. maintain a minimum of 6 hours per week for children/adolescents, at a minimum of three days per week, with a maximum of 19 hours per week; and - 4. review and update the treatment plan in collaboration with the client as needed or at a minimum of every 30 days.
+- 1. only admit clients clinically appropriate for ASAM level II.1 into this program; - 2. maintain a minimum of 9 contact hours per week for adults, at a minimum of three days per week, with a maximum of 19 hours per week; - 3. maintain a minimum of 6 hours per week for children/adolescents, at a minimum of three days per week, with a maximum of 19 hours per week; and - 4. review and update the treatment plan in collaboration with the client as needed or at a minimum of every 30 days.